-Ph.D. students must fulfill the course requirements of MMG1017H (now MMG1031), which includes presentation of one 18-minute seminar.
-The final grade in MMG1017 is the average of a student's seminar mark (minus any letter grade deduction due to poor attendance of the student seminar sessions - see "Deductions for attendance below minimum" section below for more details) and the mark for one topic course (see Department website for list of topics offered).
-In addition, MMG1017 students must evaluate 30 student seminars over the course of their PhD (and not necessarily in a given year) before MMG1017H is considered complete.
-For an evaluation to be counted for credit, students must write one follow up question related to the seminar on the evaluation form, in addition to providing other feedback.
+Ph.D. students must fulfill the course requirements of MMG1017H, which includes presentation of one 18-minute seminar.
+The final grade in MMG1017 is the average of a student's seminar mark and the mark for one topic course (see Department website for list of topics offered).
+MMG1017 students must evaluate 18 MSc and 18 PhD seminars in each of years 3 and 4 in the PhD program before MMG1017H is considered complete.